-As shown in Figure 7, statewide, 20 of every 1,000 adults in poverty received a DMHSAS-funded mental health service in the 2nd Quarter of FY04 (the focus of this report).
-The range of adults per 1,000 in poverty that received a service in the prior seven quarters is 21 to 24.
-There has been a downward trend over the past eight quarters.
+As shown in Figure 7, statewide, 21 of every 1,000 adults in poverty received a DMHSAS-funded mental health service in the 3rd Quarter of FY04.
+The range of adults per 1,000 in poverty that received a service in the prior seven quarters is 20 to 23.
+There was a downward trend in the first four quarters but the rate has leveled out in the most recent four quarters.

-Adults in the EC, NE, and OK regions had low utilization of mental health services with rates more than one standard deviation below the state average.
-In these regions, 18, 16 and 18 adults, respectively, per 1,000 in poverty received a mental health service in the most recent quarter.
-The NW region served 29 adults per 1,000 in poverty, and was more than one standard deviation above the mean for seven of the eight quarters studied.
-Five regions (CN, EC, NE, OK, and SE) showed declines in the rate of services provided from the previous quarter, while the TU region utilization rate has steadily climbed for the last eight quarters.
+Adults in the EC and NE regions had low utilization of mental health services with rates more than one standard deviation below the state average.
+In these regions, 17 and 18 adults, respectively, per 1,000 in poverty received a mental health service in the most recent quarter.
+The NW and TU regions both served 30 adults per 1,000 in poverty, and were more than one standard deviation above the state average.
+The NW region has been one standard deviation above the average for all eight quarters studied.
+Two regions (EC and SE) have shown declines in the rate of services provided over the last eight quarters, while the TU region utilization rate has steadily climbed for the last eight quarters.